Literacy & Art Go Hand-in-Hand

 "Things may come to those who wait, but only the things left by those who hustle."

 That some achieve great success, is proof to all that others can achieve it as well.

-We'll also be taking pre-orders for Phil's new book, Places.
-It is a hardcover full-color book of all 126 watercolors from his series of places he has been during his Cartoonists Across America Tour.
-The book will be released in early 2022.
-It will sell for $40, signed and numbered.
-We will pay the postage for orders in the U.S. submitted before the book's release.
+It is a hardcover full-color book of 126 watercolors from his series of places he has visited during his 37-year Cartoonists Across America Tour.
+It sells for $40, signed and numbered.

 Cartoonists Across America are painting a mural in San Bernardino, CA. The mural wraps around all 4 walls at the site of the Original and First Ever McDonald's which is now a McDonald's museum and official stop on Route 66.